| |

 discipline that need to make use of them.
 In light of the above,

-it is essential to examine the key archival concepts that are
+it was essential to examine the key archival concepts that were

 at the core of the InterPARES 2 research, so that each discipline